 - Often very touching are the requests for copies of tapes from spouses, children and grandchildren of the officers and men.

 RUSI VI Support – MOH Program

 UVic Development and External Relations

 An account with the UVic Development and External Relations department was authorized when the program was established.
 In this account will be deposited donations, and tax receipts for all donations will be issued by the University of Victoria as appropriate.
-The name of the initiative is “The University of Victoria – Royal United Military Institute, Vancouver Island Veterans Oral History Project”.
+The name of the initiative is “The University of Victoria – Royal United Military Institute, Vancouver Island Military Oral History Project”.
 Dr. David Zimmerman, Professor of Military History, University of Victoria will manage the project, and will be authorized to disburse funds from the account in support of the project.

 Summary of Implementation Plan

 Funds needed for the project are over of $20,000 annually.
 These funds will be dedicated such that $6,000 will be used to deliver the semester course, $10,000 for the collection and cataloging of oral history materials, and some $5,000 to defray the costs of operating the oral history section of the special collections area, located in the McPherson Library of the University of Victoria.

 Dr. David Zimmerman, Professor, Military History University of Victoria.

 Maj (Ret’d) Gary Del Villano, Royal United Military Institute, Vancouver Island.